Barton Power Station: History

 The construction of the station began in 1920 and operation began in 1923.
 The station's original equipment consisted of three Metropolitan-Vickers 27.5 MW turbo-alternators, nine Babcock & Wilcox chain-grate stoked boilers, Mather & Platt auxiliary equipment and British Thomson-Houston switchgear.
 The station supplied electricity to an area of 3,100 square kilometers and was one of the most advanced power stations of the time.
 Coal was delivered to the station in barges, using the Bridgewater Canal.
 Steam condensing and cooling was by water abstracted from the canal.

-The station was extended twice with Metropolitan-Vickers supplying a 40 MW generating set in 1928, followed by an additional 50 MW set in 1938.
+The station was extended in 1928 with the addition of a three new Babcock & Willcox boilers at 130,000Ib/hr.
+One of the boilers uses pulverised fuel the others uses conventional graters.
+This powers a Metropolitan-Vickers a 40 MW 6,600 Volt turbo alternator with a 1MW house set on the same shaft.

+This bought the installed capacity up to 122.5 MW.

+in 1938 a further extension was made with a Metropolitan Vickers 50 MW set wound for 33,000 Volts and fed by two 200,000 Ib/hr boilers.

 In 1972 it had one 39 MW operational set and one 51.5 MW set.
-Thee boilers delivered 770,000 lb/h (97 kg/s) of steam at 350 psi (24.1 bar) and 371/441 °C. In that year the station sent out 72.149 GWh, the load factor was 11.9 percent and the thermal efficiency was 17.86 per cent.
+Thee boilers delivered 770,000 lb/h (97 kg/s) of steam at 350 psi (24.1 bar) and 371/441 °C. In that year the station sent out 72.149 GWh, the load factor was 11.9 per cent and the thermal efficiency was 17.86 per cent.

 The station was closed on 18 March 1974 with a reduced generating capacity of 69 MW.
 At the time the station was co-firing oil.
 The station was then demolished in 1978 and 1979.
 The first chimney was demolished in June 1979.
 A B&Q store now stands on the site of the station.